The Battles of Narvik Were Fueled By Allied and German Self-Interest

 Operation Weserübung

-German vessel listing in the Ofotfjord of Narvik during the Battles of Narvik.
+German vessel listing in the Ofotfjord at Narvik, Norway, 1940.
 (Photo Credit: Fox Photos / Getty Images)

-They arrived at the Ofotfjorden leading to Narvik on April 9, where they captured three patrol boats.
+The vessels arrived at the Ofotfjorden leading to Narvik on April 9, where they captured three patrol boats.
 They then split up.
-The Wolfgang Zenker, Hermann Künne and Erich Knoellner landed in Herjangsfjord to capture the regimental supply base in Elvegårdsmoen, while the Diether von Roeder patroled the water.
+Wolfgang Zenker, Hermann Künne and Erich Knoellner transited to Herjangsfjord, to capture the regimental supply base in Elvegårdsmoen, while Diether von Roeder patroled the water.

-Unbeknownst to the Germans, one of the captured ships had sent a message to the Norwegian coastal defense.
+Unknown to the Germans, one of the captured ships had sent a message to the Norwegian coastal defense.
 The ships approached, prepared for battle.
-However, the Germans were told to make the invasion as peaceful as possible, so they attempted to convince a surrender.
-When that didn’t work, the naval offensive began and the German fleet sank the Norwegian ships.
+However, the enemy sailors had been told to make the invasion as peaceful as possible, so they attempted to convince the Norwegians to surrender.
+When that didn’t work, the naval offensive began, leading to the German fleet sinking the Norwegian ships.
 The action was heard by the garrison on land, but they were no match for their invaders.

-While the Germans were successful in gaining control of Narvik, they soon had another issue: fuel.
+While the Germans had successfully gained control of Narvik, they soon had another issue: fuel.
 Their destroyers were running low and had access to only one tanker, instead of the intended two.
-This forced the fleet to remain in Norway, as opposed to returning to Germany.
+This forced the fleet to remain in Norway.

 First Naval Battle of Narvik

-Map showing the First Naval Battle of Narvik
+Graphic showing what took place during the First Naval Battle of Narvik

-The First Naval Battle of Narvik.
+Graphic showing the First Naval Battle of Narvik, 1940.
 (Photo Credit: Maxrossomachin / Wikimedia Commons CC0 1.0)

-The British fleet then became involved in engagements with the Wolfgang Zenker, Erich Giese, Erich Koellner, Bernd von Armin and Georg Thiele.
-They lost two destroyers, while a third was damaged, and made their retreat.
+The British fleet then became involved in engagements with Wolfgang Zenker, Erich Giese, Erich Koellner, Bernd von Armin and Georg Thiele.
+They lost two destroyers, while a third was damaged.
+They then made their retreat.

 Second Naval Battle of Narvik

-In the ensuing battle, they sunk three German destroyers.
-The Wolfgang Zenker, Erich Koellner, Bernd von Armin, Hermann Künne and Hans Ludemann, low on fuel and ammunition, were forced to retreat.
-They weren’t able to outrun the British, which sunk the Diether von Roeder and Erich Giese and hit the Hermann Künne.
-They also inflicted damage on onshore batteries and installations.
+However, they couldn’t outrun the British, which sunk Diether von Roeder and Erich Giese and hit Hermann Künne.
+They also inflicted damage to onshore batteries and installations.
 The remaining German destroyers made their way to Rombaksfjord and were soon scuttled.

 Upon the conclusion of both battles, Narvik remained under German control.
 This was largely because no Allied forces were available to make landfall.
 Without a clear objective, the Allies had settled on bombarding the shore.